 Chief Executive Officer

-Emma has a background in communications, and is currently studying a Master of Public Health.
-She is particularly interested in the role of lived experience in mental health reform, and in the relationship between mental illness and Autism Spectrum Disorder.
+Emma has a background in International Communications, and is currently studying a Master of Public Health.
+She is passionate about ensuring that the voices of people with lived and living experience of mental health issues are at the forefront of reform.

 Alisha has several years of experience working in the not-for-profit sector, most notably in providing books to disadvantaged children living across Australia.
 This role provided her the opportunity to work with many remote and Indigenous communities, and learn about their specific and often diverse needs.
 Alisha has also presented at three international conferences focussing on community engagement in the not-for-profit and university sector, and this knowledge and expertise will be of great benefit when engaging communities of people living with mental illness.
 Alisha believes that both her own lived experience, and people with lived/living experience of mental health issues should be at the heart of her work, and inform every step of the projects that she works on.